isomerpages/moe-ast-moehc/_school-histories/Schools/Teck Whye Primary School.md

 #### **School History**
 Teck Whye Primary School was established as Jalan Teck Whye Primary School at 36 Jalan Teck Whye in 1959.
 It served the community in Choa Chu Kang, which mostly consisted of farmers then.
 In 1972, the school merged with Bukit Panjang Malay School.
 The school was renamed Teck Whye Primary School in 1996 and relocated to 30 Jalan Teck Whye.

 In 2001, the school moved to its present location at 11 Teck Whye Walk and was officially declared open on 28 June 2002.
-Teck Whye Primary School celebrated its 50th and 60th anniversary in 2009 and 2019 respectively and completed its PERI upgrading in 2017.
+Teck Whye Primary School celebrated its 50th&nbsp;and 60th&nbsp;anniversary in 2009 and 2019 respectively and completed its PERI upgrading in 2017.

 Principals:<br>
 \- Mr Wee Soo Ann (1959–1964)<br>